NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

          self.assertTrue(Path("new_log.txt").exists())
    ```

 When a test creates a file, it is **not** cleaned up automatically.
-So we want to ensure that the file is deleted with a `tearDown` method.
+So, we want to ensure that the file is deleted with a `tearDown` method.

 4. Add the following code to the `TestCarPark` class: